-- (1) Represents amounts paid by the Company on behalf of Ms. Elliott as follows: (i) \$19,512 in automobile expenses; and (ii) \$11,308 in matching contributions to Ms. Elliott's account under the Company's 401(k) retirement savings plan. - (2) Represents the aggregate grant date fair value of restricted stock and performance shares granted in fiscal year 2023 computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of this amount are included in Note 9 to the Company's audited consolidated financial statements for fiscal year 2023, included in the Company's Annual Report on Form 10-K filed with the SEC on June 23, 2023. - (3) Represents amounts paid by the Company on behalf of Ms. Elliott as follows: (i) \$16,867 in automobile expenses; and (ii) \$10,998 in matching contributions to Ms. Elliott's account under the Company's 401(k) retirement savings plan. - (4) Represents the aggregate grant date fair value of restricted stock granted in fiscal year 2024 computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of this amount are included in Note 9 to the Company's audited consolidated financial statements for fiscal year 2024, included in the Company's Annual Report on Form 10-K filed with the SEC on June 28, 2024. - (5) Reflects the aggregate grant date fair value of stock options granted in fiscal year 2024 computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of this amount are included in Note 9 to the Company's audited consolidated financial statements for fiscal year 2024, included in the Company's Annual Report on Form 10-K filed with the SEC on June 28, 2024. - (6) Represents amounts paid by the Company on behalf of Mr. Demarest as follows: (i) \$15,550 in automobile allowance; and (ii) \$8,861 in matching contributions to Mr. Demarest's account under the Company's 401(k) retirement savings plan. - (7) Reflects the aggregate grant date fair value of stock options granted in fiscal year 2023 computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of this amount are included in Note 10 to the Company's audited consolidated financial statements for fiscal year 2023, included in the Company's Annual Report on Form 10-K filed with the SEC on June 22, 2023. - (8) Represents amounts paid by the Company on behalf of Mr. Demarest as follows: (i) \$13,050 in automobile allowance; and (ii) \$10,728 in matching contributions to Mr. Demarest's account under the Company's 401(k) retirement savings plan.
+(3) Represents amounts paid by the Company on behalf of Ms. Elliott as follows: (i) \$19,512 in automobile expenses; and (ii) \$11,308 in matching contributions to Ms. Elliott's account under the Company's 401(k) retirement savings plan.

+- (4) Represents amounts paid by the Company on behalf of Mr. Demarest as follows: (i) \$17,300 in automobile allowance; and (ii) \$9,905 in matching contributions to Mr. Demarest's account under the Company's 401(k) retirement savings plan. - (5) Represents the aggregate grant date fair value of restricted stock granted in fiscal year 2024 computed in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of this amount are included in Note 9 to the Company's audited consolidated financial statements for fiscal year 2024, included in the Company's Annual Report on Form 10-K filed with the SEC on June 28, 2024. - (6) Reflects the aggregate grant date fair value of stock options granted in fiscal year 2024 computed in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of this amount are included in Note 9 to the Company's audited consolidated financial statements for fiscal year 2024, included in the Company's Annual Report on Form 10-K filed with the SEC on June 28, 2024. - (7) Represents amounts paid by the Company on behalf of Mr. Demarest as follows: (i) \$15,550 in automobile allowance; and (ii) \$8,861 in matching contributions to Mr. Demarest's account under the Company's 401(k) retirement savings plan. - (8) Represents amounts paid by the Company on behalf of Ms. Sheridan as follows: (i) \$20,000 in automobile allowance; and (ii) \$11,725 in matching contributions to Ms. Sheridan's account under the Company's 401(k) retirement savings plan. - (9) Represents amounts paid by the Company on behalf of Ms. Sheridan as follows: (i) \$19,280 in automobile expenses; and (ii) \$11,548 in matching contributions to Ms. Sheridan's account under the Company's 401(k) retirement savings plan.